-Although the World Wildlife Fund is nearly 60 years old, Jason and his team decided to treat this eCommerce project like a full-fledged startup venture rather than revamp one of WWF’s existing digital properties.
+Although the World Wildlife Fund is nearly 60 years old, Jason and his team decided to treat this ecommerce project like a full-fledged startup venture rather than revamp one of WWF’s existing digital properties.

-Only offering one product did create a unique set of challenges and according to Jason, the MVP approach is an extreme version of one most eCommerce startups take.
+Only offering one product did create a unique set of challenges and according to Jason, the MVP approach is an extreme version of one most ecommerce startups take.
 “In order to make it work, we had to effectively leverage the WWF’s brand as well as using strategic storytelling and people-based marketing techniques to ensure that marketing for the store reached the people most likely to visit and buy from the store.”

-The startup approach also informed the decision to use the highly-scalable WooCommerce and WordPress combo, since the WWF store plans to grow its product line and are gearing up for a global roll-out, which would see the store being used by millions of people around the globe.
+The startup approach also informed the decision to use the highly-scalable WooCommerce and WordPress combo, since the WWF store plans to grow its product line and is gearing up for a global roll-out, which would see the store being used by millions of people around the globe.